7L7K/Gesahni/README.md

 - Python 3.8 or later
 - [Whisper](https://github.com/openai/whisper) (optional for transcription)
 - `ffmpeg` (required by Whisper for audio processing)
+- `chromadb` and `sentence-transformers` for vector search persistence

 ## Running the Application